Walking down Unter den Linden in Berlin is a must!

 stone statue of man with book on unter den linden street in berlin

 A prestigious University founded in 1810 by the Humboldt brothers known for their intellect.
-The university offers a wide range of academic programs in the humanities, social sciences, natural sciences, and medicine, and has a strong reputation for research.
-Albert Einstein and Karl Marx were among the notable alumni.
+Even Albert Einstein and Karl Marx were among the notable alumni.

-Book lovers will always find books for sale outside the entrance by the statue of Alexander-von-Humboldt.
+I always like to peruse the table of books for sale outside the entrance by the statue of Alexander-von-Humboldt on fair weather days.

 📍6 Unter den Linden